Coding Quests

 Signals vs Direct Calls

-A good rule of thumb: signals go up and out (child notifies parent, component notifies system).
-Direct calls go down and in (parent configures child, manager controls component).
+My rule of thumb: signals go up and out (a child notifies a parent, a component notifies a system).
+Direct calls go down and in (a parent configures a child, a manager controls a component).

 GDScript